MACCA: Offline Multi-agent Reinforcement Learning with Causal Credit Assignment: Offline MARL with Causal Credit Assignment

 For policy learning, we use the redistributed individual rewards $\tilde{r}^i_t$ to replace the observed team reward $R_t$.
 Then, we carry out the policy optimizing over the offline dataset $\mathcal {D}$.

 \paragraph{Individual Rewards Assignment.} We first assign individual rewards for each agent's state-action-id \revision{tuple} $\langle\bm s_t, \bm a_t, i\rangle$ in the samples used for policy learning.
-During such an inference phase of individual rewards predictor, we first utilize a hyper-parameter, $h$, as a threshold to determine the existence of the inference phase.
-Then the values of $\hat{\bm c}_{t}^{i, \bm s \rightarrow r}$ and $\hat{\bm c}_t^{i, \bm a \rightarrow r}$ are set to be zero while their L1-norms are less than $h$.
-Then, we assign the individual reward for each agent as:
+During such an inference phase of individual rewards predictor, we first utilize a hyperparameter, $h$, as an element-wise threshold to determine the existence of the inference phase.
+Elements within the mask $\hat{\bm c}_{t}^{i, \bm s \rightarrow r}$ and $\hat{\bm c}_t^{i, \bm a \rightarrow r}$ will be set to 0 if their absolute value is less than h, and 1 otherwise.
+Then, we assign an individual reward for each agent as,

 \paragraph{Offline Policy Learning.} The process of individual reward assignment is flexible and is able to be inserted into any policy training algorithm.
 We now describe three practical offline MARL methods, MACCA-CQL, MACCA-OMAR and MACCA-ICQ.
 In all those methods, they use Q-Value to guide policy learning, for each agent who estimates the $Q^{i}(o^i,a^i) = E_\pi[\sum_{t=0}^{\infty} \gamma^t R_t ]$ with the Bellman backup operator, we then replace the team reward by learned individual reward $\hat{r}^i_t$ as $\hat{Q}^{i}(o^i,a^i) = E_\pi[\sum_{t=0}^{\infty} \gamma^t \hat{r}^i_t ]$, then in the policy improvement step, MACCA-CQL trains actors by minimizing: